 In 2010 Visinho captured a Presidents Cup Region 1 Championship for the club with his U15 team.
 This marked the first girls regional championship of any kind in the clubs 16 year history.

 Visinho's coaching experience extends to the professional ranks as well.
 From 2005-07 he was a member of the Bay State Select franchise's staff of the Women's Professional Soccer League (WPSL).
-Here he mentored some of the best female players in the world including current WPS players and former Brazilian National Team star Daniella.
+Here he mentored some of the best female players in the world including several current WPS players and former Brazilian National Team star Daniella.